UWDATA515/uwdata515.github.io/projects.md

 ## Final Project Presentation

-### Instructions for oral presentations
-Teams will present their projects using slides in 10 minute oral presentation.
+Teams will present their projects using slides in 8 minute oral presentations.
 The presentation should include:

 - Background.
 Describe the problem or area being addressed.
 - Data used.
 What data did you use?
 How was it obtained?
 What are its limitations?
 - Use cases.
 How users will interact with your system in a way that addresses the problem area.
 - Demo.
-Demonstrate your software.
+Demonstrate your software. **Do not omit this!** If you don't want to risk a live demo, at least include a screen recording of the demo.
 - Design.
 Describe the components and how they interact to accomplish the use cases.
-- Project Structure.
-Show the structure of your github repository.
 - Lessons learned and future work.
 Focus on *software engineering* lessons.

 You should post a PDF of your presentation in the docs folder of your project.